 What is Randy Travis’s most famous song?

-What made Randy Travis important to country music?
+How did Randy Travis influence modern country music?

 Did Randy Travis write his own songs?